joergschultzelutter/mpad/docs/USAGE.md

 - Although both __date__ or __daytime__ settings can be specified at all times, any provided information in this matter may be partially or fully ignored by the program, dependent on the keyword (e.g. sunrise/set and moonrise/set will ignore the __daytime__ argument)

 - All __time stamps__ are __always returned in reference to the UTC time zone__.
-If time-specific inquiries are issued (e.g. 'give me the wx report for tomorrow afternoon'), the 'afternoon' part also abides to UTC time zone settings.
+If time-specific inquiries (keywords) are issued (e.g. 'give me the wx report for tomorrow afternoon'), __those keywords ('afternoon') also abide to UTC time zone settings__.
 Dependent on where you are located in the world, that setting might be a different experience for you.
 Limiting the output to UTC may or may not change in future versions of this program but in general, time zones are a mess.
 And taking into consideration that daylight saving times may or may not be applicable to the user's position, sticking to UTC is the safest option for now.
-Therefore, all times reported by the program are provided with a Zulu time qualifier, e.g. 12:03Z
+Therefore, all times reported by the program are provided with a UTC time qualifier, e.g. 12:03UTC.

 - Certain action command keywords can be specified in combination with a date setting and a daytime setting, e.g. request a wx report for the next day.
 The respective keyword documentation settings state if the keyword can be used in conjunction with a date/daytime keyword.
 All restrictions wrt UTC time settings do apply - see previous paragraph.